Ihor-Zaiets/githubAPI/README.md

 Today I finally finished exception handling.
 Creating exceptions and handle them globally is something i have done before.
 So that was easy.
 The main problem for me was handling exception send by GitHub API, because i somehow should've used available methods in Spring WebClient to throw my custom exception.
 After 2 days of googling i finally made it.

+14.02.2024

+Today I decided to write tests.
+I understood, why i couldn't figure out, how to write tests using TDD.
+In the past, i was using Mock and JUnit5 to mock class dependencies and methods behavior, but in this case i was asking myself, how to mock external API response?
+And that was a very good question which i googled later and found out.
+I needed to use MockWebServer to mock external API.
+While i was writing this test, i noticed, how i being stuck at the smallest of things.
+I guess, that is one of those moment, when you should just let it be. i couldn't make it work.
+For some reason, during test, request sends and loading is never ends.
+Maybe it's not good to left broken code in assigment, but i consider this be better, than nothing.